jameshfisher/jameshfisher.com/_posts/2017-08-07-jameshfisher.com.md

 ---
-title: "This site is now on jameshfisher.com"
+title: This site is now on jameshfisher.com
+tags: []
 ---

 This blog has been hosted at `jameshfisher.github.io` since I started it in November last year.